-Why It Pays to Spend Your Tax Refund on Better Sleep
+Why You Should Spend Your Tax Refund on a Mattress

 Tax season is in full swing, and if you're set to get a refund this year, you're probably already thinking about what to do with it.
 Most Americans will receive close to $2,000 this year—and 20% plan to spend their tax return on some sort of splurge, like a vacation or luxury item, according to a January 2019 survey by GOBankingRates.com.